Lobuche Peak Climbing - 17 Days

 • Checking of all permits

-• Continue on mostly ascending towards Namche Bazaar
+• Continue mostly ascending towards Namche Bazaar

 • Dinner and overnight stay at the teahouse